minitest/minitest/README.txt

-minitest-stub_any_instance  :: Stub any instance of a method on the given class for the duration of a block minitest-stub-const         :: Stub constants for the duration of a block minitest-tags               :: add tags for minitest minitest-wscolor            :: Yet another test colorizer. minitest_owrapper           :: Get tests results as a TestResult object. minitest_should             :: Shoulda style syntax for minitest test::unit.
+minitest-stub_any_instance  :: Stub any instance of a method on the given class for the duration of a block minitest-stub-const         :: Stub constants for the duration of a block minitest-tags               :: add tags for minitest minitest-vcr                :: Automatic cassette managment with MiniTest::Spec and VCR minitest-wscolor            :: Yet another test colorizer. minitest_owrapper           :: Get tests results as a TestResult object. minitest_should             :: Shoulda style syntax for minitest test::unit.